What Is the Function of the Kernel of an Operating System? A Detailed Guide

 Exokernel

 An Exokernel is an operating system kernel that exposes resources to applications without using high-level abstractions.
-This allows developers more flexibility and control in how they use hardware resources, making it an attractive option for systems that need to be optimized for performance.
+This allows developers more flexibility and control in how they use hardware resources, making it an attractive option for systems that must be optimized for performance.

 It should be noted that this type of kernel is still in the experimental stage.
-Even though the concept was introduced around 1994, it hasn't seen large-scale commercial use.
-It was developed by MIT Parallel and the Distributed Operating Systems group.
+Even though the concept was introduced around 1994, it has yet to see large-scale commercial use.
+MIT Parallel and the Distributed Operating Systems group developed it.

 The most famous uses of the exokernel are ExOS and Nemesis.